Updates to NIH Institutional Training Grant Applications

 Application Updates

-The updates to NIH Institutional Training Grant Applications include three key changes:
+The updates to NIH Institutional Training Grant Applications include two key changes:

-2. Mentor training expectations will be more clearly defined in the parent T32 Notice of Funding Opportunity (NOFO).
+1. Mentor training expectations are more clearly defined in the parent T32 Notice of Funding Opportunity (NOFO).

-3. Institutional Training data tables will be updated to reduce burden and promote consistent information collection across training programs.
+2. Institutional Training data tables were updated to reduce burden and promote consistent information collection across training programs.

 Defining Mentor Training Expectations in Training Programs

-The Parent T32 NOFO will incorporate new language outlining expectations for mentor training and oversight into the program considerations, application instructions, and review criteria.
+The Parent T32 NOFO incorporates new language outlining expectations for mentor training and oversight into the program considerations, application instructions, and review criteria.

 Programs should consider the following, in addition to other evidence-informed curricula, as potential mentor training components and are encouraged to adapt to program and trainee needs: